Role: Public Policy Fellow

 Reports to: Director, Public Policy & Advocacy

 UWSEM's Public Policy team is offering a fellowship opportunity to one motivated individual with a passion for Greater Detroit.
-The program runs during corresponding academic semesters and applications are currently being accepted for consideration for Summer 2018 (May-August).
+The program runs during corresponding academic semesters and applications are currently being accepted for consideration for Winter/Spring 2019 (January thru April).
 Upon successful completion of the program, a $1,200 scholarship stipend will be granted to the fellow.

 The fellow will have the opportunity to develop a broad range of skills working in a nonprofit, nonpartisan setting while gaining valuable hands-on experience working on public policy issues that will help advance UWSEM's mission across the region.
 The fellow will fully participate in all aspects of the policy team's work, including advocacy campaigns, coalition building, government relations and communications.
 As a full member of the team, the fellow will have the opportunity not only to participate, but to help determine the direction of our work.